wildcardcorp/factored/README.txt

     An auth_tkt cookie will be generated for the wildcard domain. auth_tkt.cookie_domain
-    To set the cookie on an additional different domain. auth_timeout
+    To set the cookie on an additional different domain. auth_tkt.hashalg
+    Set to use a different hashing algorithm.
+Defaults to sha512 auth_timeout
     The amount of time in seconds a normal authentication session is valid for. auth_remember_timeout